AlexandreAnsiau/django-lucarne/README.md

 > mkdir `project_name` \
 cd `project_name`

-2. Fetch the *django-base* repository and name it *web*.
+2. Fetch the *django-lucarne* repository and name it *web*.

-> git clone git@github.com:AlexandreAnsiau/django-base.git web \
+> git clone git@github.com:AlexandreAnsiau/django-lucarne.git web \
  cd web

-3. The *.git* repository must be deleted because the django-base must not be edited.

-> rm -rf .git

 If the project must be gitted, the command **git init** must be done in the *web* repository.